 Coiba Island (or Quibo Island) lies 24 km (15 mi) off the western coast of Panama in the Pacific Ocean.
 It is separated from the mainland by the Gulf of Montijo on the east and the Gulf of Chiriquí on the northwest.
 With an area of approximately 500 sq km (193 sq mi), it is the largest island in Central America.

-In 1919, a penal colony was built on the island and during the years that Panama was under the rule of of Omar Torrijos and Manuel Noriega, the prison was a feared place with a reputation for brutal conditions.
-As such, the island was avoided by locals, and other than the prison, was completely undeveloped.
+In 1919, a penal colony was built on the island.
+During the years that Panama was under the rule of Omar Torrijos and Manuel Noriega, the prison was a feared place with a reputation for brutal conditions.
+As such, the island was avoided by locals; other than the prison, it was completely undeveloped.

 The prison began closing in 1990 to make way for Coiba National Park, founded in 1991.
 After the prison was closed down, the island's pristine condition made it ideal as a reserve.
-In 2005, the year the park became a UNESCO World Heritage Site, the last convict was released.
+The last convict was released in 2005 when the park became a UNESCO World Heritage Site.

-Panama regions map, showing location of Coiba National Park
+Panama regions map, showing the location of Coiba National Park

 Coiba National Park

 Coiba National Park protects Coiba Island, 38 smaller islands and the surrounding marine areas within the Gulf of Chiriqui.
-It is managed by the National Authority for the Environment (Autoridad Nacional del Ambiente, ANAM).
+The National Authority manages it for the Environment (Autoridad Nacional del Ambiente, ANAM).
 The park is accessible only by permit from ANAM.

-The forests of Coiba Island possess a high variety of endemic birds, mammals and plants.
-Coiba Island also serves as the last refuge for a number of threatened species that have largely disappeared from the rest of Panama, such as the Crested Eagle and the Scarlet Macaw.
+The forests of Coiba Island possess a wide variety of endemic birds, mammals and plants.
+Coiba Island is the last refuge for several threatened species that have largely disappeared from the rest of Panama, such as the Crested Eagle and the Scarlet Macaw.

-The Naitonal Park hosts 760 species of marine fishes, 33 species of sharks and 20 species of cetaceans.
-The islands within the property are the only group of inshore islands in the tropical eastern Pacific that have significant populations of trans-Pacific fishes, namely, Indo-Pacific species that have established themselves in the eastern Pacific.
+The National Park hosts 760 species of marine fishes, 33 species of sharks and 20 species of cetaceans.
+The islands within the property are the only coastal islands in the tropical eastern Pacific with significant populations of trans-Pacific fishes, namely, Indo-Pacific species that have established themselves in the eastern Pacific.

 Coiba National Park and its Special Zone of Marine Protection